deepayan/deepayan.github.io/tmp/rfc-grengine.md

 Before we move forward with an implementation, it would be useful to have a discussion on what the final API should look like.
 Specifically,

-- Are there any potential downsides to this approach?
+- Are there any potential downsides to these extensions?
 From our initial discussions, this should be sufficiently orthogonal to the existing API to keep any disruption minimal.

-- Are there any other kinds of interaction it might be possible to support?
+- Are there any other kinds of interaction that might be useful and possible to support?
 Note that it's probably not realistic to have features that require calling back into R in response to an interaction event.

+- Related to the previous question: Should we go with option 1 or option 2?